Empower Your Practice

 After filling out the SOAP note, add it to the patient file.
 Write down the date of the meeting and organize the notes in chronological order.
 They are most useful when you can easily access them to find out how a patient's physical abilities change in response to different types of treatment.

 If you work with your patients remotely, you still need to take notes.
 But you have the significant advantage of switching from paper to electronic health records.
-Digital notes are easy to access and fill in due to the built-in progress note templates.
+Digital notes saved on Editpad are easy to access and fill in due to an easy-to-understand interface.

 Digital Physical Therapy Template